 Families find cremation be simply one part of the process leading to long term remembrance and respect.

 The Woodlawn Cemetery Flower Fund allows a family to deposit funds which are then invested and the interest used to provide the planting of an urn or urns in the Spring and a wreath at Christmas

 time.
 This is a one-time charge.
 This service gives the family members the peace of mind that there will always be something at the grave site of their loved ones.

 Woodlawn Cemetery Association and its Board of Directors are pleased to announce the association of the Rausch Bros.
-Monument Co. and its representative, Doug Frederick, as the recommended retailer of Monuments and Markers for Woodlawn Cemetery lot owners.
+Monument Co. and its representative, Brittani Frederick, as the recommended retailer of Monuments and Markers for Woodlawn Cemetery lot owners.
 Any financial compensation realized by Woodlawn Cemetery in the sale of Monuments and Markers will go directly into the Perpetual Care Fund.